Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Las Vegas has two wins against the spread, and is 3-1 overall, at home this year.

-- This season, Las Vegas has hit the over in three of four home games.
+- This year, Las Vegas has hit the over in three of four games at home.

-- Kansas City is 2-2 overall, with two wins against the spread, on the road.
+- Kansas City has two wins against the spread, and is 2-2 overall, in away games.

-- On the road, the Chiefs have two wins ATS (2-2) as 2.5-point favorites or more.
+- The Chiefs have two wins ATS (2-2) away from home as 2.5-point favorites or more.

-- This season, in four road games, Kansas City has gone over the total twice.
+- In four away games this year, Kansas City has hit the over twice.

 Powered by Data Skrive.